rsnodgrass/pyadtpulse/README.md

 NOTE: Since this interacts with the unofficial ADT Pulse AJAX web service, the behavior is subject to change by ADT without notice.

+## WARNING

+Do not refresh status of sensors often as the ADT service is not designed for high volume requests.
+E.g. updating every 5 minutes, not seconds.
+Keep your authenticated session to avoid logging in repeatedly.

 ## Installation